-If you choose to have a breast reconstruction following breast cancer surgery, you and your breast surgeon will discuss some of the different types of reconstructive breast surgeries we offer at the Breast Care Center.
+If you choose to have a breast reconstruction following breast cancer surgery, you and your breast surgeon will discuss some of the different types of reconstructive breast surgeries we offer at Wake Forest Baptist Health.
 First, you must decide on when the breast reconstructive surgery will occur.
 Options for breast reconstruction include:

 Types of Reconstructive Breast Surgeries

 Reconstructive breast surgeries are complex surgeries that require the expertise of breast surgeons and plastic surgeons that specialize in breast cancer surgeries.
-At the Breast Care Center, our plastic surgeons have performed hundreds of these procedures.
+At Wake Forest Baptist, our plastic surgeons have performed hundreds of these procedures.
 They include:

-Tissue expanders are inflatable breast implants.
+- Tissue expanders.
+Inflatable breast implants.
 After your reconstructive breast surgery, your surgeon will insert the expander to preserve your natural skin.
 By controlling the size of the implant, your surgeons can be sure the skin is stretched and healthy enough to perform a breast reconstructive surgery.

 There is a category of reconstructive breast surgeries known as autologous tissue reconstructions.
 These are breast reconstructions performed using your own skin.
 Also known as FLAP surgeries, because they use flaps of natural skin and the patient’s own fat to reconstruct the most natural look and feel of the breast.

 The skin flaps preserve the natural blood supply, fat, nerves and skin.
 Because your own natural skin is used, you should be able to have natural sensations in your breast, once the reconstructive breast surgery has healed.